okviz/okviz.github.io/_mydocs/calendar-pro/features/events.md

 <img src="images/events.png" width="500" alt="Events in Calendar pro">

-Learn more about how events can be managed in the [options section](../options/events/index.md).
+Learn more about how events can be managed in the [Events section](../options/events/index.md).

 ## Holidays
 By using a library, Calendar Pro retrieves the existing holidays in all the countries of the world.